shlomibitton/SONiC/doc/fw_dump_me/FW-Dump-Me-in-SONiC.md

 ## 3.2 Dump Me Now daemon in SONiC

 A new daemon will be added to mellanox 'syncd' container and will be included in Mellanox SONiC build by default.<p>
-Build rules for FW Dump Me docker will reside under *platform/mellanox/mlnx-fw-dump-me.mk*.
+Build rules for Dump Me Now debian package will reside under *platform/mellanox/mlnx-fw-dump-me.mk*.

-* */var/log/mellanox/dump_me_now* mounted inside container (used for writing dump files)
+* */var/log/mellanox/dump_me_now* mounted inside the container (used for writing dump files)

 ## 3.3 Dump Me Now in SONiC overview